banks/banksco.de/content/p/2010-11-09-coffeescript-another-language-to-not-learn.md

 ---
-title: CoffeeScript: another language to not learn
+title: "CoffeeScript: another language to not learn"
 ---
 **My attention was drawn to [CoffeeScript](http://jashkenas.github.com/coffee-script/) recently.
 I really like it, I think the author has made some changes that *if* they were part of javascript proper would make it somewhat nicer to work with.
 But it is completely pointless.**